Why Harry Potter's legal system needs a serious muggle overhaul

 How much power should the Ministry of Magic have to free house-elves?

-That’s right: turns out Dobby the house-elf is actually a touching point for some serious legal and ethical issues.
+That’s right: turns out Dobby the house-elf is actually a touch point for some serious legal and ethical issues.

 “All of us agree that slavery is as bad as it gets.
 And we can all be happy when Dobby gets released by his master,” says Guha.
 “But we need to think about rehabilitation.